aminophen/plautopatch/README.md

 ## Requirements

+If LaTeX2e 2020-10-01 or newer is running, this package uses the new hook system such as `\AddToHook{package/before/...}` and `\AddToHook{package/after/...}`.
-This package depends on "filehook" package, written by Martin Scharrer.
+If LaTeX2e is older than that, this package depends on `filehook` package (written by Martin Scharrer).

 ## Miscellaneous